-The Korte Company was awarded a contract at the Naval Air Station, Whidbey Island, Washington through the Naval Facilities Engineering Command (NAVFAC).
+The Korte Company was awarded a contract at the Naval Air Station Whidbey Island in Washington through the Naval Facilities Engineering Command.
 The project included the Design-Build construction of two hangar facility extensions, Hangar 6 and Hangar 9.

-The Hangar 6 Extension included a 7,000-square-foot addition to both of the two existing maintenance bays in Hangar 6 and a complete modernization of the 190,000-square-foot Hangar 6 facility to accommodate four P-8A aircraft and squadrons.
-As part of the modernization and reorganization of Hangar 6, the design of the facility met and/or exceeded current building specifications, including Anti-Terrorism Force Protection (ATFP) and Architectural Barriers Act (ABA) requirements.
+The Hangar 6 extension included a 7,000-square-foot addition to both of the two existing maintenance bays in Hangar 6 and complete modernization of the 190,000-square-foot Hangar 6 facility to accommodate four P-8A aircraft and squadrons.
+As part of the modernization and reorganization of Hangar 6, the design of the facility met and/or exceeded current building specifications, including Anti-Terrorism and Force Protection and Architectural Barriers Act requirements.

 Maintenance shop spaces, maintenance administration offices and building support spaces on the first floor were reorganized and upgraded.
 Newly constructed classrooms and training facilities were added to the mezzanine level.